msrivastav13/mo-dx-plugin/README.md

   $ sfdx deploy:apex

 OPTIONS
-  --p, --pathname=pathname                   (required) the file path of the apex class you want to save
+  --p, --pathname=pathname                   (required) the file path of the apex class you want to save to salesforce.
+Note you can run pwd command on terminal to obtain the path easily.

 EXAMPLES
   $ sfdx deploy:apex -p pathname // Default authorized org is used for the deploy .The pathname parameter must be enclosed in double quotes.
 Example if your path is /Users/mohith/Desktop/ForceProjects/TestApp/force-app/main/default/classes/Constants.cls then the command to save this class will be sfdx deploy:apex -p "/Users/mohith/Desktop/ForceProjects/TestApp/force-app/main/default/classes/Constants.cls"